 Despite the superficial simplicity of the Oldowan, its variability reflects a complex interconnection of ecological, behavioral and social factors.
 These factors are inextricably linked even though researchers often study them components in isolation.
 The lithic assemblage from Kanjera South provides an excellent opportunity to examine the interacting effects of raw material properties, provenance and availability of rock types and presumably social variation in the form of Oldowan artifacts.
 This is especially important given the context of other information we have from Kanjera that indicates that hominins butchered multiple small animals at this site and engaged in other subsistence strategies.
-Combination of quantitive measures of stone tool reduction with qualitative characterizations of lithic technology (e.g D. R. Braun, Plummer, Ditchfield, et al. (2009); Plummer and Bishop (2016)) provides new insights into the ecological factors that influence oldowan technology, and hominin behavior.
+Combination of quantitive measures of stone tool reduction with qualitative characterizations of lithic technology (e.g D. R. Braun, Plummer, Ditchfield, et al., 2009; Plummer and Bishop, 2016) provides new insights into the ecological factors that influence oldowan technology, and hominin behavior.

 The fact that exotic materials are much more substantially reduced that from local sources reflects the differences in the quality of the raw materials available.
 The higher quality of the exotic materials would have incetivized the transport of these materials over longer distances.
 In this light, these differences in reduction also highlight that Oldowan tools were part of a mobile tool kit that reflects a broader land-use strategy.
 The marked differences in reduction intensity in combination with the paucity of early sequence flakes also suggests that exotic materials were often utilized prior to their arrival at Kanjera south.
 Although exotic materials are more reduced than local marerials the variance in the amount of stone tool reduction exhibited in the Kanjera South assemblage does not adhere to neutral expectations.
 This result suggests that the lithic assemblage at Kanjera South reflects a structured land-use pattern, that may indicate that hominins directed their movement, at least on occassion, to Kanjera South.